How to Stop Water From Coming into Your Basement: 14 Reasons Water is Leaking into Your Basement and What to do About Them

 Too much water can put pressure on the walls as the soil around your foundation expands.
 Conversely, a drought will cause the soil to pull away from your foundation walls, allowing them to move and sway.
 Older homes are likely to develop cracks over time, but new homes may develop cracks due to rushed timelines and poor construction practices.

 The larger the crack, the more water that can enter your basement.
 The location of the crack is also a factor.
 If your home is located on a slope, cracks in the foundation wall on the high side of the slope are more prone to leaks.
-If water inside a small crack freezes, it can create pressure that makes them larger.
+If the water in a crack freezes, it can create pressure that makes them larger.

 If you have a poured concrete foundation, wood and metal tie rods were used to build forms when your foundation was poured.
 After your foundation had set up, these forms were removed.
 Removing the tie rods left small holes approximately every one and a half feet.